APCSLowell/Minesweeper/README.md

 In this assignment you will be recreating the [Microsoft Minesweeper game](http://en.wikipedia.org/wiki/Minesweeper_(video_game)).
 If you are not familiar with minesweeper you should play the game until you are.
 You can find one version at [http://minesweeperonline.com/](http://minesweeperonline.com/).
 You can also try my [slightly easier Minesweeper game](http://simart.github.io/MinesweeperFinished/)

-Install the Guido Button Library
+Install the Guido GUI Library
 --------------------------------
 We'll be using a GUI library called Guido.
 To install it, start *Processing* and choose *Sketch | Import Library | Add Library*.
 Type *Guido* in the search box, the click on *Guido by Florian Jenett* and then click *Install*.